Content-Addressed Storage

 Query examples:

-# Find all packages in a repository
+# Find all content items in a repository

-# Find all repositories containing a package
+# Find all repositories containing a content item

-repositories = package.repositories
+repositories = item.repositories

-# Check if package is in pool
+# Check if a content item is in the pool

-if package:
+if item:

-print(f"Package in pool, used by {len(package.repositories)} repos")
+print(f"In pool, used by {len(item.repositories)} repos")

 Storage Operations